COVID-19 screening in Berlin schools and kindergartens

 Slowing the spread of coronavirus

-As part of the Berlin Senate’s strategy to restore public health and social life in Berlin, Data4Life and Charité – Universitätsmedizin Berlin offered COVID-19 tests to school and kindergarten employees.
+As part of the Berlin Senate’s strategy to restore public health and social life in Berlin, Data4Life and Charité – Universitätsmedizin Berlin offered in 2020 COVID-19 tests to school and kindergarten employees.
 The tests were voluntary and free of charge.
 Testing was only available for school employees without symptoms.

 The particular coronavirus test used only detected active SARS-CoV-2 infections.
 Antibody testing for identifying a past infection was not available as part of school screening in Berlin.